AndrasKovacs/SemanticsWithApplications/README.md

 The repository currently covers chapters 1, 2, 3 and 6.

-The code was checked with [Agda 2.4.2.3](https://hackage.haskell.org/package/Agda).
+The code was checked with [Agda 2.4.2.3](https://hackage.haskell.org/package/Agda) and version 0.9 of the [standard library](https://github.com/agda/agda-stdlib/releases).

 --